-Gill nets, trammel nets, seines, purse seines, and other entangling nets are prohibited in any marked navigational channel, Theodo.
-Industrial Canal, Little Lagoon Pass, or any man-made canal; within 300' of any man-made canal or the mouth of any river, stream, bayou, or creek; and within 300' of any pier, marina, dock, boat launching ramp, or certain "relic" piers.
+Gill nets, trammel nets, seines, purse seines, and other entangling nets are prohibited in any marked navigational channel, Theodore Industrial Canal, Little Lagoon Pass, or any man-made canal; within 300' of any man-made canal or the mouth of any river, stream, bayou, or creek; and within 300' of any pier, marina, dock, boat launching ramp, or certain "relic" piers.
 Recreational gill nets may not be used beyond 300' of any shoreline, and they may not extend into the water beyond the end of any adjacent pier or block ingress or egress from any of the aforementioned structures.

 From January 1 through October 1 of each year, gill nets, trammel nets, seines, haul seines, and other entangling nets are prohibited within 0.25 miles of shore, except (and subject to other provisions) waters east of longitude 87°59' which will be open from 6:00 p.m. to 6:00 a.m. each day from March 15 through the Thursday before Memorial Day.
-From October 2 through December 31, only mullet may be caught with 11⁄2" minimum mesh nets in these waters during these hours.
+From October 2 through December 31, only mullet may be caught with 17/8" minimum mesh nets in these waters during these hours.

 From January 1 through the day after Labor Day of each year, entangling nets are prohibited in certain waters in and around Dauphin Island.
-From the first day after Labor Day through October 23 of each year, possession of mullet aboard a boat with net gear is prohibited in Bon Secour and Mobile bays north of the Intercoastal Waterway.